openservicemesh/osm/Interfaces.md

 This component provides an abstraction around the [SMI Spec Go SDK](https://github.com/deislabs/smi-sdk-go).
 The abstraction hides the Kubernetes primitives.
-This allows us to implement SMI Spec providers that do not rely exclusively on Kubernetes for storage, cache etc. Mesh Topology Interface provides a set of functions, listing all Services, TrafficSplits, and policy definitions for the **entire service** mesh.
+This allows us to implement SMI Spec providers that do not rely exclusively on Kubernetes for storage, cache etc. Mesh Topology Interface provides a set of methods, listing all Services, TrafficSplits, and policy definitions for the **entire service** mesh.

 The Mesh Topology implementation **has no awareness** of: